 There’s no need to choose between pumpkin and pecan pie recipes with these easy Pumpkin Pecan Cheesecake Bars!

-In case you haven’t looked at your calendar, we’re one week away from Thanksgiving!
+Thinking about what you’re going to have on your Thanksgiving menu?
 If you haven’t yet settled on what to make yet, these Pumpkin Pecan Cheesecake Bars would make a perfect addition to your spread!

 If I’ve said it once, I’ve said it a thousand times, most pumpkin pie is either too sweet or too pumpkiny for me.
 Maybe it’s because a lot of people use pumpkin pie filling instead of making it themselves (don’t do that) but I can hardly ever get through a whole piece.